opeltre/toto/man/install.md

 ## Configuration:

-Create a launch file with your favorite text editor:
+Create a launch file with your favourite text editor:

 ```javascript
 // toto.js